 These companies claim that they offer their services for those who wish to enter US, helping them with the application process.
 However, it is hard to see what services such websites provide, as users simply input their passport details and other information, just as they have to do when completing the application form at the official ESTA website.

 The third-party company then passes your information to the official website paying the regular fee of $14.00.

 Therefore, we advise you that if you have lodged an application via a third-party website, use your reference number to confirm the application with the official US Government site.
 Check your application information and make sure that it is correct in the system.
 If there is incorrect information you might face delays when you arrive in the United States.

 How to Avoid ESTA Fraud?

-Read the information about applying for ESTA carefully the and check the requirements and the so you don’t fall victim of providing personal information to scammers when such information is not even required by the US government.
-You can find more information about ESTA in this article or at the official website.
+Read the information about applying for ESTA carefully and check the requirements and the so you don’t fall victim of providing personal information to scammers when such information is not even required by the US government.
+You can find more information about ESTA in this article or on the official website.

-Please be aware that if you have applied through a third-party company, and they have already applied for you on the official ESTA website, it will be a complicated to get your money back.
+Please be aware that if you have applied through a third-party company, and they have already applied for you on the official ESTA website, it will be complicated to get your money back.
 That’s because if the $14.00 charge submitted to the US government is refunded, the ESTA approval will automatically be denied and future applications may also be denied.